JTSDK/jtsdk64-tools-msys2/README.md

 ## Install Hamlib Dependencies

 To install the required Hamlib build dependencies, run the following command.

->Note: this command can be run at any time you whish to update just the Hamlib dependencies.
+This command can be run at any time you whish to update just the Hamlib build dependencies.

 ```bash